lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 If the intermediate representation is some kind of discrete "codes" ie tokens, we can use them for upstream modelling using architectures like transformers that work well in many other problems.

-The process of learrning discrete codes is really just no different to compression.
+The process of learrning discrete codes is really just to compression.

 The audio signal is compressed into a discrete latent space using [Residual Vector Quantization](../../permanent/residual-vector-quantization.md) vector-quantizing the representations of an autoencoder using a fixed length codebook.